Type 2 Diabetes

 What is type 2 diabetes?

 Type 2 diabetes is also known as adult-onset diabetes or non-insulin dependent diabetes mellitus (NIDDM).
 It is characterized by hyperglycemia.
 It can be caused by defective insulin secretion, defective responsiveness to insulin or increased glucose output by the liver.
 Approximately 90% of individuals with a diagnosis of diabetes have the type 2 form1.
-The worldwide prevalence of type 2 diabetes has been rapidly rising in the past three decades.1 The age of onset is usually over 40.
+The worldwide prevalence of type 2 diabetes has been rapidly rising in the past three decades.1,2 The age of onset is usually over 40.
 It is controlled by diet, exercise and, often, oral hypoglycemic drugs or insulin.
 Risk factors include obesity, age and family history.
 Uncontrolled/undetected disease can lead to blindness, heart and kidney disease, reduced blood supply to limbs, nerve damage, or stroke.
 There is evidence of a genetic component to the risk of type 2 diabetes, including a sibling risk ratio of about 2-4 fold2.

 Red Flags to consider genetic testing or genetic consultation4,5

-These rare forms of diabetes can be caused by a single gene mutation (i.e. they are monogenic) and, in these cases, genetic counselling and/or genetic testing may be appropriate and may influence treatment and prognosis.
+These rare forms of diabetes can be caused by a pathogenic/likely pathogenic variant in a single gene (i.e. they are monogenic) and, in these cases, genetic counselling and/or genetic testing may be appropriate and may influence treatment and prognosis.[Broome

 What does the genetic test result mean?